 The R3 is the best pad we tested for conforming to lumpy landings and for packing gear.
 It is also one of the best pads for steep low-ball falls on your backside.
-This pad is very well made and durable with nice hooks that are some of the smoothest detaching while still very secure that we've ever tried.
-The foam is recycled and shredded into small bits that makes a nice and soft, squishy feel.
-The pad is heavy though at 18 lbs it is about twice as heavy as the similar sized, Best Buy award winning, Metolius Session.
+It is very well made and durable; with strap hooks that are some of the smoothest and most secure.
+The foam is recycled and shredded into small bits that make a nice and soft feel.
+At 18 pounds it is one of the heaviest pads we tested, weighing in roughly twice as much as our Best Buy award-winning Metolius Session.
 Except for being heavy, all the other attributes combined with our love of the eco-conscious aspect, earn this pad our Top Pick award.
 Unless you are doing extreme highballs this pad will work best for most people's needs, especially if you frequent areas with uneven landings.

 RELATED REVIEW: The Best Bouldering Crash Pad Review

 The R3 has unique padding with seven separate "baffles" that are filled with shredded EVA foam.
 The foam has been shredded into popcorn size pieces giving it a unique, soft and flexible, yet dense and compact feel compared to most other crash pad foams.
 The primary benefit of the baffles that no other average sized pad on the market shares is the ability to conform to any surface.
 This is the best pad design for covering rocks or any lumpy landing zones and is, therefore, an important part of any collection of pads.